 Any.Run’s Free Community Version Has A Few Limitations

-- It only supports Windows 7 32-bit as a virtual environment, this means users cannot use it to analyze the behavior of 64-bit files in that version.
+- It only supports Windows 7 32-bit as a virtual environment, which means users cannot use it to analyze the behavior of 64-bit files in that version.

 - Any file that is uploaded to the service can be downloaded by anyone, making confidentiality an issue.

-Irrespective of the fact that Any.Run has few limitations it still is a good option for those who want to analyze few files before they can run it on their own machines.
+Irrespective of the fact that Any.Run has a few limitations it still is a good option for those who want to analyze a few files before they can run it on their machines.